-The Center is located at 16486 Wapakoneta Road, between the historic Victorian village of Grand Rapids in northwest Ohio, and north of Rt.
+The Center is located at 16486 Wapakoneta Road, between the historic Victorian Village of Grand Rapids in northwest Ohio, and north of Rt.
 6. The Center is an ideal outdoor living history site with its 40 acres of Black Swamp woods, two-acre pond and open meadows.
-The Center boasts the only site to have a recreated 50’ Woodland Indian longhouse and 20’ wigwam, a Scottish Tavern, Trappers Lodge, Blacksmith Shop, 213 year-old Pioneer Log house, Trading Post and Marlow Education Hall in northwest Ohio.
+The Center boasts the only site to have a 50’ Woodland Indian longhouse and 20’ wigwam, a Scottish Tavern, Trappers Lodge, Blacksmith Shop, 217 year-old Pioneer Log house, Trading Post and Marlow Education Hall in northwest Ohio.
 The Center’s facilities are open for school tours, scout events and festivals on an arranged basis.
+2017 Calendar of Events.

 Seven Eagles Historical Education Center is located at 16486 Wapakoneta Road just one mile south of historic downtown Grand Rapids, Ohio.
 For further information and reservations, please telephone 419-509-0095.

 are one of our most popular activities where students come into contact with authentic character and re-live history of early Ohio's Black Swamp Era with presentations in the Native Longhouse, Pioneer Log Home, and trapper/trader Catfish Inn.